Monster (manga): Live-action adaptations

 In 2005, it was announced that New Line Cinema acquired the rights for an American live-action film adaptation of Monster.
-Academy Award-nominated screenwriter Josh Olson (A History of Violence) was hired to write the screenplay.
-No new information on the film was released since.
+Academy Award-nominated screenwriter Josh Olson, known for A History of Violence, was hired to write the screenplay.
+No new information on the film has been released since.

 In 2013, it was revealed that Guillermo del Toro and American premium television network HBO were collaborating on a pilot for a live-action TV series based on Monster.
-Co-executive producer Stephen Thompson (Doctor Who and Sherlock) was writing the pilot, while del Toro was to direct it and be an executive producer alongside Don Murphy and Susan Montford.
+Co-executive producer Stephen Thompson, known for Doctor Who and Sherlock, was announced to be writing the pilot, while del Toro was to direct and serve as executive producer alongside Don Murphy and Susan Montford.
 In 2015, del Toro told Latino-Review that HBO had passed on the project and that they were in the process of pitching to other studios.